-CIDD provides Domain Dispute resolution services to a number of ccTLD registries and is currently negotiating with other ccTLD registries in order to provide domain dispute resolution services to those registries.
+CIDD provides Domain Dispute Resolution Services (DDRS) to a number of ccTLD registries and is currently negotiating with other ccTLD registries in order to provide domain dispute resolution services to those registries.

 CIDD Rules. | _(pdf)_|